JagadeeshAJK/CMOS_SRAM-and-RCA_Layout-Sim/README.md

 Strong drivers on bit lines overwrite the inverters' state and Forces Q and QB to switch cross-coupled inverters latch new value

-Result: New data is written into the cell.
+Result : New data is written into the cell.